 LuxNET is a Remote Administration/Access Trojan (RAT), a piece of malware that cyber criminals use to control infected computers remotely.
-As a rule, they use RATs to steal sensitive, confidential information and/or infect computers with some other malicious software.
-It is common that RATs are difficult to detect, which means cyber criminals can use them for malicious purposes for an undetermined amount of time.
+Generally, they use RATs to steal sensitive, confidential information and infect computers with other malicious software.

 |Name||LuxNET remote access trojan|

 |Threat Type||Remote Adminitration Trojan, spyware.|

 |Detection Names||Avast (MSIL:GenMalicious-AIR [Trj]), BitDefender (Gen:Variant.Razy.15021), ESET-NOD32 (A Variant Of MSIL/PSW.Agent.OMJ), Kaspersky (HEUR:Trojan.MSIL.SelfDel.gen), Full List (VirusTotal).|